-Upon completion of the class and study questions, each participant will independently do the following with a degree of accuracy that meets or exceeds the standards established for their scope of practice:
+Upon completion of the assigned readings, class and homework questions, each participant will independently do the following with at least an 80% degree of accuracy and no critical errors:

 - 1. Describe the purpose and limitations of ECG monitoring. - 2.
 Define three electrical properties of heart cells. - 3.
 Explain the electrical cardiac cycle including an analysis of electrolyte contribution to the process. - 4.
 Identify and locate the major electrical conduction system structures and state their intrinsic pacing rates. - 5.
 Describe the equipment that is used to monitor a cardiac rhythm. - 6.
-Define a monitoring lead and describe how it differs from a 12-lead ECG. - 7.
-Compare and contrast the current vectors that are monitored in the different chest leads. - 8.
-Describe what type of information can and cannot be obtained from a monitoring lead. - 9.
+Define a bipolar lead and describe how it differs from a 12-lead ECG. - 7.
+Compare and contrast the current vectors that are monitored in the bipolar and limb leads. - 8.
+Describe what type of information can and cannot be obtained from a bipolar lead. - 9.
 Describe information obtained from the vertical and horizontal axes of the ECG graph paper. - 10.
 Describe the markings on ECG paper and explain their significance. - 11.
 State the time measurement of one small square and one large square on ECG paper. - 12.
 Identify the isoelectric baseline and describe why a deflection is positive or negative in relationship to the baseline. - 13.
 Explain the etiology and methods to troubleshoot ECG artifact. - 14.
 Sequence the steps in analyzing an ECG rhythm strip. - 15.
 Describe the normal parameters for the following aspects of an ECG rhythm strip: - Rate - Rhythm - P waves - PR interval - QRS complex duration - 16.
 Describe two common methods for calculating heart rate on an ECG rhythm strip and the indications for using each method. - 17.
 Describe the mechanisms of electrical impulse formation. - 18.
+Given an ECG rhythm strip, identify the following: - P waves

+- P-R intervals

+- QRS complexes

+- J point and ST segments

+- P-P intervals

+- T waves

+- R-R intervals

-Given an ECG rhythm strip, identify the following: - P waves P-R intervals - QRS complexes ST segments - P-P intervals T waves - R-R intervals isoelectric line - 19.
-Describe different configurations of P waves, QRS complexes and their significance. - 20.
-Given an ECG strip, describe the regularity, calculate the rate (atrial and ventricular) and determine the presence of P waves, the P-R interval and QRS duration. - 21.
-Correlate the mechanical responses in the heart to the electrical tracing on the cardiogram. - 22.
-Identify normal sinus rhythm on a 6 second strip.
+- isoelectric line

+- 19. Describe different configurations of P waves, QRS complexes and their significance.

+- 20. Given an ECG strip, describe the regularity, calculate the rate (atrial and ventricular) and determine the presence of P waves, the P-R interval and QRS duration.

+- 21. Correlate the mechanical responses in the heart to the electrical tracing on the cardiogram.

+- 22. Identify normal sinus rhythm on a 6 second strip.